TokenScript-Framework/papers/src/concept/TokenizationBenefits.md

 ## Trust, Security, and User Empowerment

 Tokenization enhances trust and security in digital transactions.
 Tokens on a blockchain are immutable and transparent, building trust among users.
 Moreover, tokenization empowers users by giving them more control over their digital rights and assets.
-For example, a user with an airplane ticket token could use it to board the plane or to book a discount hotel that auto-amends if delayed.
+For example, a user with a flight ticket token could use it to board the plane or to book a discount hotel that auto-amends if delayed.
 The Smart Layer ensures privacy and security, managing the accounting, issuance, revocation, or expiration of tokens.

 ## Innovation and Efficiency